stanfordnlp/stanza-train/README.md

 ## Contributing Your Models to the Model Zoo

-After training your own models, we welcome you to contribute your models to be used by the community!
+After training your own models, we welcome you to contribute your models so that it can be used by the community.
 To do this, you can start by creating a [GitHub issue](https://github.com/stanfordnlp/stanza/issues).
 Please help us understand your model by clearly describing your dataset, model performance, your contact information, and why you think your model would benefit the whole community.
 We will integrate your models into our official repository once we are able to verify its quality and usability.